 If you’ve never purchased a home before then you may not be aware of the costs besides the actual mortgage loan for the property.
 Be sure to take into account all closing costs, down payment amount, earnest money, moving expenses and setting up utilities.

 6. Being too picky

 Many first-time home buyers think they are purchasing a home that they will live in for 20 years, which may be the case for a few, but the reality is that most first-time home buyers will upgrade to a larger home or move to a different location altogether within a couple years.
-It’s perfectly normal to want the perfect home that you can see yourself living in forever, but it might be best to write down just a couple items that you are unwilling to compromise on.
+It’s perfectly normal to want the perfect home that you can see yourself living in forever, but it might be best to write down just a couple of items that you are unwilling to compromise on.
 This will help make your home selection a little less stressful.

 7. Not seeing past cosmetic issues

 Being able to overlook minor cosmetic issues could actually save you $1,000’s if the home is priced to condition.
 We’ve seen homes completely transformed with fresh paint, new carpet, landscaping and some good old fashioned elbow grease.
 Of course you never want to overlook major repairs, but these can be negotiated as well.
-So if you come across a cluttered home with pink walls and dead grass, try to look past these eye sores and see if there is true potential for the home.
+If you come across a cluttered home with pink walls and dead grass, try to look past these eye sores and see if there is true potential for the home.

 8. Not doing a home inspection

 This might be one of the most common and biggest mistakes we see first-time home buyers make (especially with new construction).
 Many people try to avoid paying for a home inspection in order to save a few hundred dollars.
 Every now and then this strategy may work, but there’s also a chance that because you decided not to do a home inspection, you may have missed items that need major repairs, in the end costing you $1,000’s.
 Unless you’re a cash buyer buying a property as-is, we would always advise spending the extra money on this.